udaykiran009/oneCCL/doc/rst/source/index.rst

 oneAPI Collective Communications Library
 =========================================

-oneAPI Collective Communications Library (oneAPI CCL) is a library that provides an efficient implementation of communication patterns used in deep learning.
+oneAPI Collective Communications Library (oneCCL) is a library that provides an efficient implementation of communication patterns used in deep learning.

-The most popular features are:
+oneCCL features include:

 - Built on top of lower-level communication middleware – MPI and libfabrics.
 - Optimized to drive scalability of communication patterns by allowing to easily trade-off compute for communication performance.
 - Enables a set of DL-specific optimizations, such as prioritization, persistent operations, out of order execution, etc.
-- Works across various interconnects: oneAPI Omni-Path Architecture, InfiniBand*, and Ethernet.
+- Works across various interconnects: Intel(R) Omni-Path Architecture, InfiniBand*, and Ethernet.
-- Common API that supports Deep Learning frameworks (Caffe*, nGraph*, Horovod*, etc.)
+- Common API sufficient to support communication workflows within Deep Learning frameworks (Caffe*, nGraph*, Horovod*, etc.)

-oneAPI CCL package comprises the oneAPI CCL Software Development Kit (SDK) and the oneAPI MPI Library Runtime components.
+oneCCL package comprises the oneCCL Software Development Kit (SDK) and the Intel(R) MPI Library Runtime components.

 Contents:
 =========

 .. toctree::
    :maxdepth: 1
-   :caption: Get Started with oneAPI CCL
+   :caption: Get Started with oneCCL

    overview.rst
    prerequisites.rst